Cowes Men’s Shed is open to everyone aged 18 and over and not just men!

 Open to everyone 18+

-Find us at 25, 26 Somerton Industrial Park, Cowes, PO31 8PA
+Find the Cowes Men’s Shed at 25, 26 Somerton Industrial Park, Cowes, PO31 8PA

 Create, Converse, Connect!

 Men’s Sheds (or Sheds) are similar to garden sheds – a place to pursue practical interests at leisure, to practice skills and enjoy making and mending.
 The difference is that garden sheds and their activities are often solitary in nature while Men’s Sheds are the opposite.
-They’re about social connections and friendship building, sharing skills and knowledge, and of course a lot of laughter.
+They’re about social connections and friendship building, sharing skills and knowledge, and of course lots of laughter.

 Sheds are whatever the members (or Shedders as we call them) want them to be.
 Although labelled sheds, they often aren’t sheds at all.
 They can be empty offices, Portakabins, warehouses, garages, and in at least one case, a disused mortuary.
 Some Sheds are purpose built workshops, but they rarely start out that way.
 Many don’t have premises at all in the beginning and instead form a group that meets regularly for the social connection, company and camaraderie until they can find somewhere to kit out with tools.
-Many Sheds get involved in community projects too – restoring village features, helping maintain parks and green spaces, and building things for schools, libraries and individuals in need.

 Activities in Sheds vary greatly, but you can usually find woodworking, metalworking, repairing and restoring, electronics, model buildings or even car building in a Shed.
 Sheds typically attract older men, but many have younger members and women too.
 Whatever the activity, the essence of a Shed is not a building, but the connections and relationships between its members.

-Why are they needed?
+Why are Men’s Sheds needed?

 For a long time research has shown the negative impact of loneliness and isolation on a person’s health and wellbeing.
-Recently we have seen more evidence come to light that shows loneliness and isolation can be as hazardous to our health as obesity and excessive smoking.
+Recently more evidence come to light that shows loneliness and isolation can be as hazardous to our health as obesity and excessive smoking.
 Surveys from mental health charities are finding that millions of people report feeling lonely on a daily basis.

 Men typically find it more difficult to build social connections than women, and unlike women of a similar age, older men have fewer networks of friends and rarely share personal concerns about health and worries.
-It is not the case for all men, but for some, when retirement comes, it can feel like their identity and purpose is lost.
+It is not the case for all men, but for some, when retirement comes, it can feel like their identity and purpose are lost.
 Men’s Sheds can change all of this.

 Sheds are about meeting like-minded people and having someone to share your worries with.
 They are about having fun, sharing skills and knowledge and gaining a renewed sense of purpose and belonging.
-As a by-product of all of that they reduce isolation and feelings of loneliness, they allow men to deal with mental health challenges more easily and remain independent; they rebuild communities and in some cases, they save men’s lives.
+As a by-product of all of that, they reduce isolation and feelings of loneliness, they allow men to deal with mental health challenges more easily and remain independent; they rebuild communities and in some cases, they may even save men’s lives.

-Men’s Sheds are vital.
+Men’s Sheds are vital

 Sheds can play a particularly important part in meeting the needs of older people – particularly older men, who often do not feel that traditional services targeted at older people are right for them.